emaspero/GA-Project04-Frontend-Trips-Tips/README.md

 ![WireFrames Profile](/public/img/readme/WireFrames%20Profile.png)

 ## Back-end
 Each one of us started working on a different model and the related controllers and routes.
-Alex took charge of the User model and the authentication process, Elisabetta of the Trip model and Marc of the Country model as when a User adds a new experience he/she can pick a Country/City from a dropdown menu.
+Alex took charge of the User model and the authentication process, Elisabetta of the Trip model and Marc of the Country model as when a User adds a new experience he/she can pick a Country/City from a dropdown menu and he added the feature that uploads every added image to Cloudinary via API.

 The Trip model has referenced data within itself:
 ```